 Reasons for Ultrasound During Pregnancy

 Ultrasound during pregnancy has many purposes.
 The use of ultrasound allows your healthcare provider to monitor your baby’s size and development.
 This information can help you to pinpoint the date of conception and determine the date you are due.
 Ultrasound also allows your physician to examine your baby before he is born to determine how his organs, nervous system, and other parts of his physiology are growing and functioning.
 If you wish to know your baby’s gender, an ultrasound diagnostic can provide this information as well.
 The number and frequency of ultrasounds will depend upon your specific needs during pregnancy.
-Most women receive their first imaging diagnostic when they are 18-20 weeks pregnant.

 Benefits of Ultrasound During Pregnancy